jal2/ftp_proxy/README.md

 Nexus Repository Manager from Sonatype is able to base raw proxies on http and https, but not on ftp and this script shall help to circumvent this.

-This is my first attempt on WSGI, Python programming and Apache2 configuration, please be nice with any comments :-)
+This is my first attempt on WSGI, Python programming and Apache2 configuration, please be gentle with your comments :-)

 ## Invocation